 - If the client has insurance the hospital will find placement at this point (see link of listing of Psychiatric Hospitals).
 If you have difficulty locating a private facility, contact the MHEC for possible assistance. - If the client does not have insurance MHEC will initiate the process for finding placement in an indigent bed.
+You will be hearing from Gale Culpepper to update you on where she is in the process of finding a bed.
 Once a bed has been found, you will be notified along with instructions and information for the disposition of the patient.